Judith of Flanders: Excommunication

-Judith's father was furious because of the kidnapping/elopement.
+Judith's father was furious because of the elopement.
 He immediately organised search parties to bring her home and capture Baldwin.
 Flodoard mentioned a letter from Archbishop Hincmar of Reims to Bishop Hunger of Utrecht in which he informed Hunger of Baldwin's excommunication for kidnapping Judith and marrying her without royal consent.
 Contemporary chronicles state that in 862 Charles the Bald held a council with the bishops and nobles of his kingdom.
-According to Hincmar, the king ordered (or, by Flodoard's account, asked) the bishops to pass a canonical verdict on Baldwin and Judith, as commanded by the decrees of Pope Gregory II: “if anyone marries, having kidnapped a widow, let him be anathematized himself, as well as those who contributed to this”.
-Judith's brother Louis was also punished by imprisonment in the Abbey of Saint Martin.
+According to the Annals of St Bertin, the king asked the bishops to pass a canonical verdict on Baldwin and Judith, "according to the edicts of the blessed Gregory to the effect that 'if anyone shall have stolen away a widow to become his wife, let him and all who consent to the deed be anathema'".

 Meanwhile, Judith and Baldwin sought refuge with the Viking Rorik of Dorestad, King of Friesland (circa 810 – circa 880) and later fled to the court of Judith's paternal cousin Lothair II, King of Lotharingia.
 Eventually, they travelled to Rome in order to plead their case to Pope Nicholas I.